EddyVerbruggen/cordova-plugin-3dtouch/README.md

 `onHomeIconPressed` as `payload.type`.
 Just do something cool with that info.

 ## 6. Changelog
+* 1.3.0 You can now receive notifications when the user applies a 'Force Touch' on the webview.
 * 1.2.2 Documentation on how to localize the title and subtitle of your static icons.
 * 1.2.1 Documentation on how to add static icons to your app.
 * 1.2.0 iOS 9.1 added a lot of new iconTypes to choose from.
 Thanks #2!